brenicillin/inklink_fe/README.md

 ## Development setup

 To run the app locally, you can clone this repository on your device with Rails, run `bundle install`, `rails db:{drop,create,migrate}`, and `rails s`, and visit `localhost:3000`.

-You will be able to create a User account or an Artist, log in, search for tattoo ideas, search the primary database for Artists who specialize in specific tattoo styles, and search for shops in your city.
+You will be able to create a User or an Artist account, log in, search for tattoo ideas, search the primary database for Artists who specialize in specific tattoo styles, and search for shops in your city.